iamsuteerth/tanxfi-task/README.md

 ```

 By following these instructions, you can execute the revenue calculations, run the tests, and deploy the applications using Docker.

+## Notes
+- `Testing Module`: The test.py script was created with the assistance of an AI co-pilot.
+- `Task Code`: The task.py script was developed following standard documentation and best practices.
+- `Docker Knowledge`: The Dockerization process was carried out based on basic documentation, considering limited and bare minimum Docker knowledge.
+By following these instructions, you can execute the revenue calculations, run the tests, and deploy the applications using Docker.

 ---